larson-group/clubb_release/Readme.txt

    considerably.

 3. cd <CLUBB BASE DIRECTORY>/input/stats
-   Edit a stats file you would like to use.
+   Edit a stats file you would like to use, if you would like to output to disk a variable that is not currently output.
 A complete list of all computable statistics is found in all_stats.in.
 Note that CLUBB now supports GrADS or netCDF, but you can only use the clubb_tuner using GrADS.

 4. $ cd <CLUBB BASE DIRECTORY>/input
-   Edit tunable_parameters.in if you wish.
+   Edit tunable_parameters.in if you are an expert and wish to try to optimize the solution accuracy.
 The default values have been tested rigorously and will work with all the current cases.

 5. $ cd <CLUBB BASE DIRECTORY>/run_scripts
    $ ./run_scm.bash <CASE NAME> or